-10.7.1 Automatic Laser Shutdown
+11.9.1 Automatic Laser Shutdown

-When ALS is enabled on OPT-BST, OPT-BST-E, OPT-BST-L, OPT-AMP-L, OPT-AMP-C, OPT-AMP-17-C, OSCM, and OSC-CSM cards, a network safety mechanism will occur in the event of a system failure.
+When ALS is enabled on OPT-BST, OPT-BST-E, OPT-BST-L, OPT-AMP-L, OPT-AMP-C, OPT-AMP-17-C, OPT-RAMP-C, PSM (on the protect path, only in line protection configuration), OSCM, and OSC-CSM cards, a network safety mechanism will occur in the event of a system failure.
 ALS provisioning is also provided on the transponder (TXP) and muxponder (MXP) cards.
-However, if a network uses ALS-enabled OPT-BST, OPT-BST-E, OPT-BST-L, OPT-AMP-L, OPT-AMP-C, OPT-AMP-17-C, OSCM, and OSC-CSM cards, ALS does not need to be enabled on the TXP cards or MXP cards.
+However, if a network uses ALS-enabled OPT-BST, OPT-BST-E, OPT-BST-L, OPT-AMP-L, OPT-AMP-C, OPT-AMP-17-C, OPT-RAMP-C, PSM (on the protect path, only in line protection configuration), OSCM, and OSC-CSM cards, ALS does not need to be enabled on the TXP cards or MXP cards.
 ALS is disabled on TXP and MXP cards by default and the network optical safety is not impacted.